 Recent reports have documented the impact COVID-19 is having on the shortage of semiconductor chips in the market.
 The shortage is driven by the suppliers' inability to keep pace with demand.
 The Company is reliant on many of these suppliers for products and services.
 The lack of supply in the industry has resulted in a delay of approximately three to six months in the Company's product development cycle.
-While the delay has pushed out the Company's timeline for its products to reach the market, it has not resulted in a material financial loss to the Company.
+While the delay has pushed out the Company's timeline for its products to reach the market, it has not resulted in a material financial loss to the

+Company.
+It is not possible to quantify the potential impact of the delays on future sales.
 Management will continue to monitor the impacts of COVID-19 on operations and report such impacts to shareholders.